The Guitar Classroom

 Rock Final

-Note that in the recording of the Final Version below, the repeats at letter F & G are not reduced, as it shows in the music.
+In the recording of the Final Version below, the repeats at letter F & G are not reduced, as it shows in the music.
 (I had a hard time justifying cutting short Jimmy's guitar solo.)
 So, with the solo at full length, it made structural sense to also keep G full length too.
 Therefore, if the student will be testing with the recording, they will play letter F (10X) and letter G (7X), as the full length recording.
-Like any song learned, it is essential that students learn to play along with the recording.
-Not only will this develop technical proficiency and fluency in the song, but also, it gives perspective and context to what they're playing.
-Remember, this song is accompaniment to a vocalist.
-If someone is playing an acoustic version of this song (which my students do, when testing – they do not play with recording), they are still obligated to play with the same feel as when playing with a full band.

 Below are two recordings of Stairway to Heaven.
 One is the full length and the other is a reduced, class final version.